Complying with the Air Cleaner Regulation

 Step 4: Complete pages 1 through 3 of the application (and 6, if there is additional information that needs to be included on the form).

 Step 5.
-Have an approved laboratory conduct the test, if applicable, and complete pages 4 and 5 of the form (see Question 15).
+Have an approved laboratory conduct the electrical safety test and complete pages 4 and 5 of the form (see Question 15).

 Step 6.
 For devices that must be ozone tested (see Question 12), if the electrical safety testing was conducted at a Nationally Recognized Testing Laboratory (NRTL) other than the NRTL that is conducting ozone testing, the former facility must fill out the supplemental form.

 Step 7.
-Submit the completed application form, the supplemental form (if applicable), and other materials, including the testing laboratory’s online directory listing, as directed in the application instructions.
+Submit the completed application form, the supplemental form (if applicable), the electrical safety report, the ozone report (if conducted), the testing laboratory’s online directory listing, the owner's manual for the device, and the Authorization to Mark from the testing laboratory, as directed in the application instructions.
 Please note that failure to include all required signatures, test results, and documentation will delay the processing of your application.

 12. What tests are required?